acquitelol/elle/README.md

 printf("%d, %d\n", $$...$$, a, b);
 ```

+> [!NOTE]
+> The code example above uses exact literals.
+You can read up on those, if you like, however, as mentioned in that part of the README, these shouldn't be used unless you really know what you're doing.

 Even though this achieves the same behavior, manually specifying this index each time you are calling the function is not very efficient.

 Keep in mind that all other examples in this README.md have the `printf` interface implicitly defined, however any examples in the `/examples` directory will have this interface (and any other necessary ones) defined explicitly.

 **Technical note:** This declaration does not emit any IR code.
-It simply exists to provide more context to functions called in Elle that may not have been originally declared in Elle.
+This means that all these definitions do is provide more information and context to the compiler.
+They do not change the output of the program directly.

 <hr />